The giant hog killed in Alabama stirred up a lot of debate regarding whether it was farm-raised.

 “We were notified that our hog had escaped his pen on Monday,” Trisha said.
 “Then we saw on Facebook that Wade had shot a huge hog in his front yard.
 We didn’t know at the time it was ours.”

 The huge hog Seago shot had no markings, ear tags or branding of any kind and had not been castrated.
 The hog also had 6-inch tushes.
 Trisha told AL.com that the hog pen is about a half mile from the Seago home.

 Below are photos of Garcia’s farm and the fence with the hole through which they believe the hog got out.

 Feral hogs are a real problem in many parts of south Alabama.
-And us hunters know the damage they cause.
-Hunters in Alabama are encouraged to remove one any chance they get.
-It is estimated that feral hogs cause more than $800 million in agricultural damages in the states alone each year.
+And, we hunters know the damage they cause.
+Wildlife officials encourage hunters in Alabama to remove one any chance they get.
+They estimate that feral hogs cause more than $800 million in agricultural damages in the U.S. alone each year.

-Without proof, this is all speculation, so I guess you can say the debate still goes on.
-One thing is certain though.
-That is one big piggy!
+Without proof, this is all speculation, so I guess you could say the truth is still up for debate!